 This is the year I have been looking forward to when I first started off this journey into 90s nostalgia.
 Because this is the year I matured enough to know more about what was going on.
 The year I began to have fond memories of films and events.
 The year I believe the 90s distinguished itself as a decade, primarily with films and games (though the music industry of the past few years certainly helped mold it).
 I’m eager to see what I missed out on, and what I’ll be revisiting.
 Hopefully you’ll find this stuff interesting too.
 And if nothing else, I’m hoping it will be an improvement upon 1992, which has been the worst year yet, particularly when it came to Movies (which is my primary focus with this series).
 Hoping it was because 1992 was a presidential election year that made those films a bit more heavy on political propaganda and political correctness.
 A taste of what we would get on a more regular basis in the coming decades.
 Because if I’m wrong, then I have more to worry about than 1996, let alone 2000 (should I go that far).

 The popular warning: “Due to some violent content, parental discretion is advised” was introduced by all four major networks in 1993.
 Cigarette advertisements are banned in NYC’s MTA.
 Czechoslovakia separates into Czech Republic (Bohemia) & Slovakia.
+China Film Import & Export Corporation ends its 40-year monopoly distributing all films in China, with 16 other Chinese film studios now responsible for distributing their own films.
 Michael Milkin, the “junk bond king”, is released from jail after 22 months.
 In Moscow, the Start II arms reduction treaty is signed by George H. W. Bush (USA) and Boris Yeltsin (Russia).
 Price is Right model Janice Pennington sues CBS for show accident.
 Oil tanker MV Braer runs aground on the coast of the Shetland Islands, spilling 84,700 tons of crude oil.
 Jean Mueller discovers comet Mueller/1993a.
 Michael Jordan’s game-high 35 points leads Chicago to 120-95 win over Milwaukee; gives him exactly 20,000 points in 620th game of his NBA career; 2nd-fastest to reach milestone after Wilt Chamberlain (499).
 Elvis Presley Commemorative Postage Stamp goes on sale.
 NBC offers “The Tonight Show” to David Letterman, but he moves his show from NBC to CBS.
 NHL great Mario Lemieux announces that he has been diagnosed with Hodgkin’s lymphoma.
 French, British, and US fighter jets launch bombing raids in southern Iraq.
 Martin Luther King Jr. holiday observed in all 50 states of the USA for 1st time.
 Israel recognizes PLO (Palestine Liberation Organization) as no longer criminal.
 Bill Clinton inaugurated as 42nd US President.
 On Saturday Night Live, Madonna parodies Marilyn Monroe’s “Happy Birthday Mr. President, as “Happy Inauguration Mr. President”.
 NY Newsday reports Oregan Senator Bob Packwood sexually harassed 23 women.
 Puerto Rico adds English as its 2nd official language.
 Sears announces it is closing its catalog sales department after 97 years.
 Five people were shot outside CIA headquarters in Langley, Virginia resulting in two murders.
 US postal service issues a stamp commemorating chemist Percy Lavon Julian.
 Prime Time Entertainment Network (PTEN) starts broadcasting on television on January 20, 1993.

 - Mark Collie: Mark Collie